bbayazit16/l2savings/README.md

 ## Linea

 [Linea](https://linea.build/) is a ZK Rollup which is EVM equivalent.
 This means that the gas cost of operations on Linea is the same as Ethereum L1.
 However Linea RPC does not return l1BlockNumber, so we have to use the average daily gas price during the day of the transaction.

+## Base

+[Base](https://base.org) is an EVM-equivalent rollup based on Optimism's OP stack.
+The calculations for Base are exactly the same as Optimism; in fact, the code for calculating Base savings is a copy-paste of Optimism with the only difference being the RPC and explorer endpoints.

 ## Building and Running